 Registering your name doesn’t imply you can legally use it.
 For example, you might be able to register “Starbucks Coffee and Tea” with us, but the real Starbucks could still sue you.
-Also, someone may register a business name that is like yours but not exactly the same.
-That doesn’t suggest they have a right to use that name.
+Also, someone may register a business name like yours but not exactly the same.
+That doesn’t suggest they have a right to use the name.
 It just means they’ve told the public they want to do business using that name.

 Your right to your business name is established mainly by using the name in business and is enforced by legal action - not by the Corporation Division.
 This may mean you’ll need to sue in court to stop the offender.

-If you find yourself in this situation, it is very important to get an attorney's advice.
+If you find yourself in this situation, it is important to get an attorney's advice.
 Consider what the loss of business and reputation will cost if you don’t get professional advice.
 A visit or two to a lawyer will cost far less than the time and expense of straightening out mix-ups with the other businesses.